arnaud4d/documentation/docs/API/4DNetkit.md

 $token:=$oAuth2.getToken()
 ```

-## Tutorial: Authenticate to the Microsoft Graph API in signedIn mode and send an email with SMTP
+## Authenticate to the Microsoft Graph API in signedIn mode and send an email with SMTP

 ### Objectives

-Establish a connection to the Microsoft Graph API using 4D NetKit, and send an email using the [SMTP Transporter class](http://developer.4d.com/docs/fr/API/SMTPTransporterClass.html).
+Establish a connection to the Microsoft Graph API in signedIn mode, and send an email using the [SMTP Transporter class](http://developer.4d.com/docs/fr/API/SMTPTransporterClass.html).

 In this example, we get access [on behalf of a user](https://docs.microsoft.com/en-us/graph/auth-v2-user).